 The majority of government funding for innovation in Australian businesses is indirect, which gives recipients a high degree of autonomy over how funds are used.
 Most OECD countries use tax incentives-an indirect mechanism-to encourage R&D in business to some extent.
-However, the Netherlands, Australia, Canada, Japan and France are unusual in using tax incentives as the principal form of support for innovation (Figure 10).119
+However, the Netherlands, Australia, Canada, Japan and France are unusual in using tax incentives as the principal form of support for innovation (Figure 10).

 Indirect mechanisms such as tax incentives provide businesses with maximum control on R&D investment decisions with minimal intervention from government.
 The use of indirect mechanisms limits the ability of government to strategically focus effort but allows the market to decide.
-In contrast, direct mechanisms can be targeted through eligibility criteria to ensure that public support is provided to the activities which governments judge most likely to contribute to the performance of the overall ISR System.120
+In contrast, direct mechanisms can be targeted through eligibility criteria to ensure that public support is provided to the activities which governments judge most likely to contribute to the performance of the overall ISR System.

-Government interventions can encourage and facilitate the flow of knowledge across national innovation systems,121 and governments may assume a broader role as facilitators, connectors and enablers of system-level collaboration.122 Many countries recognise this and provide nationwide support for intermediaries, networks and collaboration (Table 4).123 In many cases there are considerable funds provided to support knowledge transfer e.g. Fraunhofer Institutes in Germany: €2 billion per year.
-However, current Australian Government programmes remain heavily weighted towards knowledge transfer (Figure 11).
+Government interventions can encourage and facilitate the flow of knowledge across national innovation systems, and governments may assume a broader role as facilitators, connectors and enablers of system-level collaboration.
+Many countries recognise this and provide nationwide support for intermediaries, networks and collaboration (Table 4).
+In many cases there are considerable funds provided to support knowledge transfer e.g. Fraunhofer Institutes in Germany: €2 billion per year.
+However, current Australian Government programmes remain heavily weighted towards knowledge creation and application, with only relatively small investments in support of knowledge transfer (Figure 11).